electriccitizen/sparky_ai_ckeditor/README.md

 There are not yet any working Config Actions to configure the AI Assistant plugin.
 So for now, you'll have to do it manually for each text format.

+* Permissions: manually update permissions for the roles who are allowed to have AI generated alt text (typically all content editors and managers.)

 For each text format where you want the AI Assistant enabled, add the recommended AI Tools under CKEditor 5 plugins.

 ### Recommended configuration: ###